vazovn/galaxy-core-deployment/UNINSTALL_ROUTINE.md

-## This routine describes the steps to uninstall a failed setup carried out by
+## This routine describes the steps to uninstall a failed setup carried out by (uninstall_all.sh in this repo does the procedure automatically)

     deploy_full_procedure.sh